-The Department of Environment, Land, Water and Planning (DELWP) is leading a whole-of-government review and update of Victoria’s recycled water guidance.
-The working group includes EPA, Department of Health and Human Services (DHSS) and industry representatives.
+In 2020, the Department of Environment, Land, Water and Planning (DELWP) led a whole-of-government review and update of Victoria's recycled water guidance.
+The working group included EPA, Department of Health (DH) and industry representatives.

-The review aims to improve approval processes by streamlining them and making them clearer.
-The review isn’t a technical review of existing guidelines.
+By streamlining them and making them clearer, the review aimed to improve approval processes for recycled water re-use.
+The review wasn’t a technical review of the existing guidelines.

-The review also aims to facilitate increased uptake of recycled water, where risks to the environment and human health are acceptable.
+The review also aimed to facilitate increased uptake of recycled water, where risks to the environment and human health are acceptable.

-The following current EPA guidelines are being reviewed, updated and consolidated:
+The following EPA guidelines have been reviewed, updated and consolidated into two new publications:

-- Publication 464.2 (2003): Guidelines for Environmental Management: use of reclaimed water, including Addendum to Class A Information in 464.2.
+- Guidelines for Environmental Management: use of reclaimed water, which includes Addendum to Class A Information (publication 464) (2003)

-Existing DHHS and Victorian Building Authority (VBA) guidelines will continue to be cross-referenced and drawn upon.
+Existing DH and Victorian Building Authority (VBA) guidelines will continue to be cross-referenced and drawn upon.

-The revised guidance will cover schemes beyond the threshold in the Environment Protection (Scheduled Premises) Regulations 2017 of 5,000 L per day, including:
+The new guidance covers schemes beyond the threshold of 5,000 L per day, including: